-I am happy to report that the IC's budget request was reported unanimously from the House Insurance Committee with no changes or concerns.
-Your valuable consideration is appreciated.
-Thank you Mr. Chairman and members of the Finance Committee, this concludes my testimony.
+We would like to point out that our proposed budget for fiscal years 2012 and 2013 were approved unanimously by the House Insurance Committee and House Finance Committee.
+In addition, the Ohio House passed our budget with a floor vote of 95 to 0.
+The Ohio House made no changes to our submitted budget request.
+Your valuable consideration of our budget request is appreciated.
+Thank you Mr. Chairman and members of the Senate Insurance, Commerce, and Labor Committee, this concludes my testimony.
 My staff and I will be happy to answer any questions at this time.